Baseball 2007- 2016 Augie Garrido

 Five trips to the College World Series (CWS) in the last six seasons.
 National Championships in both 2002 and 2005.
 Second and third-place national finishes in 2004 and 2003, respectively.
 Two Big 12 Conference Championships (2002 and 2004) and a pair of league tournament crowns (2002 and 2003).
 These are the results and the reasons why head coach Augie Garrido was hired to guide the Texas baseball program in 1996.

-A legend in his own right, Garrido is one of only two coaches in Division I baseball history to tally 1,500 or more career victories.
-As if that were not impressive enough, Garrido is also the first coach to lead teams from two different schools to national crowns (Cal State Fullerton & Texas), guide squads to National Championships in four different decades, and is one of only three coaches in history to win five or more NCAA titles (1979, 1984, 1995, 2002, 2005).
-In fact, Garrido is the only coach in the modern era of NCAA football, baseball and men’s or women’s basketball to ever lead teams from two different schools to national crowns – only football legend Pop Warner accomplished such a feat by leading Pittsburgh (1916 & 1918) and Stanford (1926) to National Championships.
-Additionally, Garrido has earned 12 trips to the CWS after making 25 NCAA Regional Championship appearances, including seven at Texas, while garnering National Coach of the Year honors six times (1975, 1979, 1984, 1995, 2002, 2005), regional coach of the year accolades following seven different seasons (1975, 1979, 1984, 1995, 2002, 2004, 2005) and conference coach of the year distinctions on four occasions (1987, 1995, 2002, 2004), as he has led his clubs to 20 league crowns.
+Garrido is a legend in his own right and stands as one of only two coaches in Division I baseball history to achieve 1,500 or more career victories.
+Even more impressive, he is the first coach to lead teams from two different schools to national championships, having done so with Cal State Fullerton and Texas.
+Additionally, he has guided squads to national championships in four different decades and is one of only three coaches in history to win five or more NCAA titles, securing victories in 1979, 1984, 1995, 2002, and 2005.
+Remarkably, Garrido is the only coach in the modern era of NCAA football, baseball, and men’s or women’s basketball to lead teams from two different schools to national championships.
+The only other comparable figure is football legend Pop Warner, who led Pittsburgh (in 1916 and 1918) and Stanford (in 1926) to national titles.

-The Vallejo, Calif., native is just the 13th coach in UT’s 111-year baseball history, and, with the exception of the war years of 1943-45 when Blair Cherry was at the helm, is only the fourth Texas head coach since 1911.
+Born in Vallejo, California, Garrido is the 13th coach in the University of Texas’ 111-year baseball history.
+Except for the war years of 1943–45, when Blair Cherry was the head coach, Garrido is only the fourth head coach at Texas since 1911.

-Despite his numerous accolades and honors, Garrido has not reached the peak of collegiate baseball with a “win at all costs” attitude.
-Instead, he has taken a slightly different approach to coaching the game of baseball.
+Despite his numerous accolades and honors, Garrido does not adopt a “win at all costs” mentality in collegiate baseball.
+Instead, he embraces a different coaching philosophy.

-Contrary to the myth that baseball is a game of strictly bats and balls, Garrido firmly believes that it is a thinking man’s game.
-It is his claim that no corked bat or tainted ball has ever been as potent a weapon on the field of play as the mind of a knowledgeable ballplayer.
+Contrary to the common belief that baseball is solely about bats and balls, Garrido firmly asserts that it is a thinking person’s game.
+He claims that no corked bat or tainted ball has ever been as powerful a tool on the field as the mind of a knowledgeable player.

-“I want my players to be aware of what is most valuable to them,” Garrido said.
-“Is it a bat, a ball, a glove or the ability to use those things?
-Is that it?
-No. It’s the players’ minds and their ability to use them.
-That’s what makes the use of a bat, a ball and a glove brilliant.
-It’s my job to help players find balance in their lives.
-I want to help them help themselves become what they want to be through the fundamentals of baseball.
-Baseball is nothing more than another classroom in the educational process.
-Really, baseball is a metaphor for life.”
+“I want my players to understand what is truly valuable to them,” Garrido said.
+“Is it a bat, a ball, a glove, or the ability to utilize those tools?
+No. It’s their minds and their ability to use them effectively.
+That’s what makes the use of a bat, a ball, and a glove exceptional.
+My job is to help players find balance in their lives.
+I want to assist them in becoming what they aspire to be through the fundamentals of baseball.
+Baseball is merely another classroom in the educational process; it serves as a metaphor for life.”

-As a result of his unique coaching style, Garrido has been ranked as one of the top three baseball teachers in the nation by Major League Baseball Directors of Player Development.
-To deserve that distinction, Garrido has coached three Golden Spikes Award winners, three National Players of the Year, six College World Series MVPs, 41 All-Americans, 127 All-League selections and 73 professional players over his career.
-He has also had 11 of his players selected in the first round of the Major League Baseball Amateur Draft, including Longhorns Beau Hale (No. 14 to Baltimore) in 2000, Omar Quintanilla (No. 33 to Oakland) in 2003 and both J.P.
+As a result of his distinctive coaching style, Garrido has been ranked among the top three baseball teachers in the nation by Major League Baseball’s Directors of Player Development.
+To earn this distinction, he has coached three Golden Spikes Award winners, three National Players of the Year, six College World Series MVPs, 41 All-Americans, 127 All-League selections, and 73 professional players throughout his career.
+He has also seen 11 of his players selected in the first round of the Major League Baseball Amateur Draft, including the Longhorns’ Beau Hale (No. 14 to Baltimore) in 2000, Omar Quintanilla (No. 33 to Oakland) in 2003, and both J.P.
 Howell (No. 31 to Kansas City) and Huston Street (No. 40 to Oakland) in 2004.
-In addition, during his nine years in Austin, Garrido has tutored the skills of 15 players who have earned All-America honors a total of 19 times, 13 Freshman All-Americans, 53 All-Conference performers, including a school-record 15 in 2004, eight USA Baseball National Team members and 46 players who have gone on to play in professional baseball.
+Additionally, during his nine years in Austin, Garrido has mentored 15 players who have earned All-America honors a total of 19 times, 13 Freshman All-Americans, 53 All-Conference performers (including a school-record 15 in 2004), eight USA Baseball National Team members, and 46 players who have progressed to play professionally.

-Graduating from Fresno State in 1961, Garrido played three seasons for the Bulldogs and earned All-Conference recognition while also taking part in the 1959 College World Series.
-To salute his efforts at the school, Garrido, who remains, along with his UT predecessor Cliff Gustafson, as one of only nine men ever to both play and coach in the CWS, was inducted into the Fresno State Hall of Fame in 1993 and was named the recipient of the school’s Top Dog Award in 2002 as its Alumnus of the Year in athletics.
+Garrido graduated from Fresno State in 1961, where he played three seasons for the Bulldogs and earned All-Conference recognition.
+He also participated in the 1959 College World Series.
+In recognition of his contributions to the school, Garrido, along with his UT predecessor Cliff Gustafson, remains one of only nine individuals to have both played and coached in the College World Series.
+He was inducted into the Fresno State Hall of Fame in 1993 and received the school’s Top Dog Award in 2002 as its Alumnus of the Year in athletics.

-Upon graduating, Garrido signed a professional contract with the Cleveland Indians and played six years in their minor league system before retiring in 1966 to accept a coaching position at Sierra High School in Tollhouse, Calif.
+After graduating, Garrido signed a professional contract with the Cleveland Indians and played for six years in their minor league system before retiring in 1966 to take a coaching position at Sierra High School in Tollhouse, California.

-After his stint with the Mustangs, Garrido took the reigns of the Cal State Fullerton program in 1973, and not only embarked on the first of two highly-successful campaigns with the Titans, but also forever left his mark on the collegiate game.
-Under his guidance in 1975, Cal State Fullerton celebrated their first season of Division I play by reaching the playoffs for the first time in history and advancing to the CWS.
-The Titans then won their first of four national titles a mere four years later in 1979, in only their second CWS appearance.
-Their second NCAA crown would follow in 1984 as Garrido’s Titans defeated defending national champion Texas by a score of 3-1.
-During his first tour of duty at Fullerton, which spanned 15 seasons, Garrido’s Titans recorded a mark of 665-292-6 (.694).
+In 1973, he took over the Cal State Fullerton baseball program, marking the beginning of two highly successful campaigns with the Titans, which left a lasting impact on collegiate baseball.
+Under his leadership, Cal State Fullerton celebrated its inaugural season in Division I play in 1975 by reaching the playoffs for the first time in the program’s history and advancing to the College World Series (CWS).
+Just four years later, in 1979, the Titans won their first of four national titles during their second CWS appearance.
+They secured their second NCAA championship in 1984 by defeating the defending national champion, Texas, with a score of 3-1.
+Over his first 15 seasons at Fullerton, Garrido’s Titans achieved a remarkable record of 665 wins, 292 losses, and 6 ties, with a winning percentage of .694.

-For the 1988 season, Garrido headed north to Illinois, where, in three years, he led the Fighting Illini to two Big 10 championships, including the school’s first in 26 seasons.
-Before departing Champaign, Ill., Garrido would compile a record of 111-57 (.661) and twice lead the Fighting Illini to the NCAA Tournament.
+For the 1988 season, Garrido moved to Illinois, where he led the Fighting Illini for three years.
+During his time there, he brought home two Big 10 championships, including the school’s first in 26 years.
+Before leaving Champaign, Illinois, Garrido compiled a record of 111 wins and 57 losses, with a winning percentage of .661, and he led the Fighting Illini to the NCAA Tournament twice.

 With the conclusion of Illinois’ 1990 campaign, Garrido returned to Fullerton, where, in six seasons, he guided the Titans to a 264-99 (.727) record and was named the Big West Conference Coach of the Year for the second time in his career (1987 (Co-Coach) & 1995).
 During that run, his 1995 Titans club won their final 18 games of the year en route to posting an astonishing 57-9 record and capturing Cal State Fullerton’s third national title.
 Over his 21-year tenure at Fullerton, Garrido produced a remarkable overall record of 929-391-6 (.703), while netting seven College World Series appearances, one runner-up finish and three national crowns.